 Beat the egg in a small bowl, and then beat in the water to create an egg wash.

 Place an egg roll wrapper on a plate or other flat surface so that one corner is facing you.

 Place a 1/4 cup of the filling mixture close to the corner.
 Fold the corner over the filling; fold in each side and roll until almost completely rolled up.

 Brush the far corner with the egg wash and continue rolling the egg roll until it's completely rolled.
 Place on a flour-dusted baking sheet and repeat with remaining egg rolls and filling.

 Fry 3 to 4 egg rolls in the hot oil until they are golden brown, about 2 to 3 minutes.

-Remove from the oil and place on a paper towel lined plate to absorb the extra grease.
+Remove from the oil and place on a paper towel-lined plate to absorb the extra grease.
 Repeat until all of the egg rolls are cooked.
-Keep them warm in a 200 F oven while you are frying and preparing the sauce.
+Keep them warm in a 200 F oven while you prepare the sauce.